NicholasAzar/sprnklr/README.md

 Do we need a "sprnklr account"?)
 Yes - we do need a way to map an account on our side to a set of remote (third party) accounts.

+# Primary Account

+If you move files all over the place willy nilly the user is going to get annoyed.
+Instead, we should define a primary account so that all new photos stay there and we move photos from the tail end of the date range out to linked accounts.
+This way they have a decent sized buffer as to which photos stay editable and close by, and which ones get moved out.